animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth-2.md

 Disclaimer: This is just a myth. ...That doesn't mean it's not true.

-All is originated from "Everything".
+All is originated from "Everything."
 Everything, is the most general default assumption (tied with “nothing”).

 Everything is hard to imagine, but perhaps can best be understood like qualia — emotion, observation, imagination — but unlike qualia, not constrained to any moment.
 Unlimited, encapsulating all realities.